liferay/liferay-docs/develop/tutorials/articles/03-portlets/05-spring-mvc.markdown

 ## Calling Services from Spring MVC

 You can call OSGi-based Service Builder services from your Spring MVC portlet.
-Unfortunately, without an OSGi Component, you can't leverage the OSGi lifecycle in your Spring MVC portlet.
-Your portlet will remain in service even if a service it depends on becomes unavailable.
+Unfortunately, without an OSGi Component, you can't leverage the OSGi life cycle in your Spring MVC portlet.
+Your portlet, therefore, will remain in service even if a service it depends on becomes unavailable.

 +$$$